 Assets test

 Your eligibility for the age pension also depends on your assets, including any super.
 Your assets include things like jewellery, cars, boats and shares.
-Your primary home is exempt.3 If the total worth of your assets is below the given limits, you generally meet the assets test.
-The assets limits for the 2023-24 financial year are:
+Your primary home is generally exempt.3 If the total worth of your assets is below the given limits, you generally meet the assets test.
+The assets limits as at 20 March 2025 are:

 homeowners